Skagen Painters: Marie Krøyer

-Marie Krøyer née Triepcke (1867–1940) came from a well-to-do German family living in Copenhagen.
+Marie Krøyer, née Triepcke (1867–1940), came from a well-to-do German family living in Copenhagen.
 From an early age she aspired to become an artist and after training privately she went to Paris to continue her studies.
-It was there, in early 1889, that she met Krøyer who immediately fell madly in love with her.
+It was there, in early 1889, that she met P.S.
+Krøyer, who immediately fell madly in love with her.
 Although he was 16 years her senior, the couple married that summer.
-In 1891, they settled in Skagen, giving Krøyer ample opportunity to paint portraits of Marie, both indoors and especially on the beach.
-The summers Krøyer spent together with his wife in the 1890s were clearly a source of inspiration for him, especially as Marie had a strong sense of beauty herself, often quoting Keats' "Beauty is truth, truth beauty".
+In 1891, they settled in Skagen, giving P.S. ample opportunity to paint portraits of Marie, both indoors and especially on the beach.
+The summers P.S.
+Krøyer spent together with his wife in the 1890s were clearly a source of inspiration for him, especially as Marie had a strong sense of beauty herself, often quoting Keats' "Beauty is truth, truth beauty".

-As a result of the periods of mental illness Krøyer experienced from 1900, the marriage fell apart.
-In 1912, she married Hugo Alfvén who had also been taken by her beauty.
-It is believed Marie was reluctant to paint after meeting Krøyer whom she looked up to as a far more competent artist.
+As a result of the periods of mental illness P.S.
+Krøyer experienced from 1900, the marriage fell apart.
+In 1912, Marie married Hugo Alfvén, who had also been taken by her beauty.
+It is believed Marie was reluctant to paint after meeting Krøyer, whom she looked up to as a far more competent artist.
 A few of her works have nevertheless survived, including Interior with Girl Sewing.